 You will now add pump 200 between junction 1 and junction 3.

-1. Click Insertfrom the InfoWater Pro Edit toolbar.
+1. Click Insertfrom the Edit group of InfoWater Pro ribbon.
 Move the cursor to the center of the network (just above pump 210) and click on the mouse button.
 For the general location of junction pump 200, refer to the network map.

 2. You are then prompted to enter the pump identifier and an optional description for the new pump.
 Enter the Pump ID in the field as shown below, using a comma to separate the ID from the description.